 Art Walks and Community Events

 The town of Mesa presents a free, family-friendly art walk called 2nd Friday Night Out, which also features live music and prize raffles on the second Friday of each month.
 Meanwhile, the Downtown Chandler Art Walk features more than 50 artists on the third Friday of July in Historic Downtown Chandler.
-Also, at Phoenix First Friday, over 100 downtown art galleries, studios, and art spaces will host special receptions on the first Friday of July as part of this monthly showcase.
+At Phoenix First Friday, more than 100 downtown art galleries, studios, and art spaces host special receptions on the first Friday of July.
 Some downtown museums will also open their doors for free, but the event has taken place exclusively virtually in 2020 as a result of the coronavirus outbreak.
 Visit the First Friday Facebook page to find out how to participate.

-Unlike other communities in Phoenix, the Scottsdale ArtWalk takes place every Thursday night in July.
+For a weeknight outing, the Scottsdale ArtWalk takes place every Thursday night in July.
 Starting at 5 p.m., the Scottsdale Art District invites guests to spend a casual evening walking downtown and enjoying fine art at local galleries for free.

 The Annual Arizona Families for Home Education (AFHE) Convention has been canceled in 2020.
 It usually takes place in July at the Phoenix Convention Center and draws more than 5,000 attendees.
 It's the largest gathering of homeschoolers and educators in the state.
-Meanwhile, the Musical Instrument Museum (MIM) celebrates educators all month long for Educator Appreciation Month at MIM, offering free admission so teachers can learn how to incorporate arts into their curriculum.
+Meanwhile, the Musical Instrument Museum (MIM) celebrates educators all month long for Educator Appreciation Month, offering free admission so teachers can learn how to incorporate arts into their curriculum.

 There are also special Flashlight Tours of the Desert Botanical Garden in Phoenix all summer long.
-These sensory adventures invite kids of all ages to bring their own flashlights and explore the trails to see nocturnal-blooming plants or enjoy a different play and education-based activity sponsored by the Garden each night.
+These sensory adventures invite kids of all ages to bring their own flashlights and explore the trails to see nocturnal-blooming plants or enjoy a different play- and education-based activity sponsored by the Garden each night.

-Historic Downtown Glendale will host its annual "Christmas in July" event in July (2019 dates have not been announced yet).
-Featuring holiday crafts, sweet treats, and merchant discounts along with a visit from a summertime Santa Claus and free trolley rides, this yearly celebration is a great way to spend a Saturday afternoon near Phoenix, especially if you're traveling with children.
-Start at the Glendale Chamber of Commerce, where they'll be distributing a special holiday map to all guests so you don't miss any of the festive fun.
+Historic Downtown Glendale's annual Christmas in July event features holiday crafts, sweet treats, and merchant discounts along with a visit from a summertime Santa Claus and free trolley rides.
+This yearly celebration is a great way to spend a Saturday afternoon near Phoenix, especially if you're traveling with children.
+Start at the Glendale Chamber of Commerce, where special holiday maps are distrubted to guests.
+Check the Visit Glendale website for updates and cancellations.